meatloaf02/meatloaf02.github.io/content/research/nlp_alignment/_index.md

 ---
 title: "A Semantic Comparison of Job Postings and Vocational Program Descriptions"
-subtitle: "Analysis of employer demand and educational offerings from career-oriented institutions"

 author: "Marco Siliezar"

 date: 2025-12-01

 draft: false

+description: "Analysis of employer demand and educational offerings from career-oriented institutions"

 ---

 *Marco Siliezar*